echirinos/onramp-v2-apple-pay/README.md

 2. Go to API Keys Tab and create new API Key.

+3. Create .env file in the /backend directory and copy content from .env.example

-3. Paste your API Keys in the .env file.
+4. Paste your API Keys in the .env file.

 ### Running the Applications